artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We're regularly asked _why_ we moved, and it was touched on briefly in our announcement but I'd like to dig in to this and try to cover a lot of our decision process.
 So, if you're into understanding why a small team of iOS developers with decades of experience switched to JavaScript, read on.

-This post will cover: What are Artsy's apps?, Swifts Positives and Negatives for us, React Native, and Our 1-year Summary.
+This post will cover: what are Artsy's apps?, swifts positives and negatives for us, React Native, and our 1-year summary.

 <!-- more -->